dsnezhkov/typhoon/README.md

 ```

-## CSX Example: List available managed compliers on the system
+## CSaw: List available managed compliers on the system (CSX format)
+We would like to introduce a way to quickly REPL/prototype code

 ```csharp
 directive> using System;
 directive> using System.IO;